This explains indexes, indexing, index controls, and index requirements in SPK.

 list of valid values

 The structure is quite deep to cover the data for options, requirements, compat rules, version numbers, build ids, and components.
-See the schema itself for more detailed information, including which fields of rust objects are being ignored, omitted from an index.
+See the schema file itself for more detailed information, including which fields of rust objects are being ignored, omitted from an index.

 The flatbuffers data format supports adding new fields and structures without breaking existing code, provided fields are not deleted.
 New fields should be added only to the ends of tables.